 Pros: Great children’s ride that moves slowly and tells the story of the Little Mermaid – hopefully a story your little one is familiar with.
 Of course, this attraction has great music featuring many of the popular songs from the movie.

 Cons: None.
 The story gets condensed at the end but hopefully your preschooler will not be analyzing the ride’s production qualities.

 6. The Many Adventures Of Winnie The Pooh

 Pros: This is a perfect children’s attraction!
 This attraction is happy and sunny as you ride a Hunny Pot through the pages of Hundred Acre Wood.
 The queue is half the fun!
 You don’t mind waiting in line for this one.

 Pros: Driving cars…what little one wouldn’t like that?
 Please note: Children under 54” tall must be with an adult, however, they can steer while you work the foot pedals.
 The max speed for the cars is 7 mph.

 Cons: Not many cons for the kids!
 For adults, that’s a different story.
 Between the gas smell, the noise and the heat, it can only be chalked up to “the things we do for our kids!”

 8. Buzz Lightyear’s Space Ranger Spin

 Pros: You shoot laser canons at targets and compete against your partner.
-Great fun even if you get zero points!
+This is great fun even if you get zero points!